Wissam2001/ProdNet/README.md

 # ProdNet
-Neural network that discover matrix multiplication algorithms using tensor decomposition
+A neural network that discovers matrix multiplication algorithms using tensor decomposition